1. Information Vaccination for Poverty Alleviation

 project in which more than 100 partners are currently participating.

-The Project is now known as the Humanitarian Information for All of Human Info NGO.
+The Project is now known as the Human Info NGO.
 It works in partnership with its sister organization, World Information Transfer, an NGO member of the United Nations ECOSOC Council in New York.
 Dr Michel Loots, MD is director of Human Info NGO, as well as the logistic unit, HumanityCD, and the European chapter of World Information Transfer.

 To achieve maximum result at the lowest possible cost, Human Info NGO has combined different mechanisms to increase effectiveness many fold.
-We mix professional, medical, public health and non-profit management dimensions to reduce costs and to broaden the distribution potential and international solidarity.
+We mix professional, medical, public health and non-profit management dimensions as much as possible to reduce costs and to broaden the distribution potential and international solidarity.

 Human Info NGO and its New York sister, World Information Transfer, work with 15 different UN agencies and hundreds of partners in developed and developing